loading

 New England aster or hairy michaelmas daisy

 Vivid, lipstick-pink daisy-like flowers with yellow centres erupt from late summer to mid-autumn.
 The petals are tightly packed, making the flowers more showy than many asters and therefore it's an excellent choice for adding a vibrant splash of colour at the end of the season.
-This feisty cultivar also shows a good resistance to mildew, which surely must place it near the very top of the must-have list.

 How to care for Symphyotrichum novae-angliae Andenken an Alma Pötschke: